pulges/Content-Swipe/README.markdown

 # Touch and click based swipable content component

-Javascript and jQuery based component for making swipable containers
+Javascript and jQuery based component for making swipable containers for touch devides and with mouse usage.

 # Examples